Schenectady County Community College logo

 Key Highlights

-• Established in 1967 by the Schenectady County Board of Representatives, reflecting a strong community foundation.
+• Founded in 1967 by the Schenectady County Board of Representatives, transforming the historic Van Curler Hotel into Elston Hall.

-• Features a highly regarded and extensively expanded Culinary Arts department, supported by a $6.3 million investment completed in 2007.
+• Features a robust Culinary Arts department, which received a $6.3 million expansion completed in 2007, significantly funded by Schenectady County.

 Timeline